 Over the last 25 years, the comic book crossover has often been a summer event and only rarely been between multiple companies, but it's churned out some of the most fun and craziest stories we've ever seen.
-In alphabetical order, here are 25 of our favorite comic book crossovers since 1994.
+In alphabetical order, here are 25 of our favorite comic book crossovers from the last 25 years.

 Age of Apocalypse

 When Marvel Comics announced the entire X-Men comics line was being canceled in their monthly mid-comic column, there were no websites to run to and find out what was really happening three months later.
 By the time Legion Quest began, it was clear they were serious, mostly: The X-Men line was coming to an end… but a new crossover event with a host of brand-new series would spring up in its place.
 For four months, the very Marvel Universe and every X-Men series was transformed, and it brought about some of the coolest looks at the characters ever.
 Swashbuckling Nightcrawler, intergalactic thief Gambit, Wolverine claws ninja Kitty Pryde, Magneto and Rogue together with a kid, Ultra-powerful Nate Grey, evil beast, and even one-eyed Cyclops and one-handed Logan were just so much cooler.
 The event was so popular, many of the characters, and even a series or two, wound up crossing over into the main universe when it all got reset.
 The Age of Apocalypse was even revisited a few times, years later.